tomjoht/documentation-theme-jekyll/pages/overview/troubleshooting.md

 permalink: /troubleshooting/
 ---

+## Issues building the site

-## Address already in use
+### Address already in use

-When you try to build the site, you get this error:
+When you try to build the site, you get this error in iTerm:

 ```
 jekyll 2.5.3 | Error:  Address already in use - bind(2)